-Electronic Devices: Turn off cell phones during class.
-A computer only is permitted for class-related work only, such as participating in class or taking notes.
-Don't use your computer for other purposes.
+Electronic Devices: In class, turn off cell phones.
+A laptop is permitted only for class-related work only, such as taking notes.
+Don't use a laptop for other purposes.

 Academic Integrity and Consequences: The University of New Mexico believes that academic honesty is a foundation principle for personal and academic development.
 All University policies regarding academic honesty apply to this course.
-Academic dishonesty includes, but is not limited to, cheating or copying, plagiarism (claiming credit for the words or works of another from any type of sources such as print, Internet or electronic database, or failing to cite the source), fabricating information or citations, facilitating acts of academic dishonesty by others, having unauthorized possession of tests and exams, submitting work of another person or work previously used without informing the professor, or tampering with the academic work of other students.
+Academic dishonesty includes, but is not limited to, cheating or copying, plagiarism (claiming credit for the words or works of another from any type of source such as print, Internet or electronic database, or failing to cite the source), fabricating information or citations, facilitating acts of academic dishonesty by others, having unauthorized possession of tests and exams, submitting work of another person or work previously used without informing the professor, or tampering with the academic work of other students.
 All course assignments are independent, individual work.
 Student assignments will be checked for originality through the UNM Safe Assign system.
 The University's full statement on academic honesty and the consequences for failure to comply is available in the Catalog and the Pathfinder.